 There was only 1 shuttle company (possibly Las Lengas, but I don’t recall) that directly transferred from (FTE) to El Chaltén and they only had spots on their late shuttle for around ARS$800 per person (others reporting various prices).
 Being noon, we were hoping to get into El Chaltén as soon as possible to set up for our treks and talk to the rangers at the Parque Nacional Los Glaciers visitor center about our plans for the Huemul Circuit.

 The Tripadvisor thread talks about 3 main bus companies, CalTur, Chaltén Travel, and TAQSA, that seemingly leaves from the El Calafate main bus station with the cost between ARS$450-600 and requiring addition transport from FTE.
-The major bus companies might booth set up at the airport, but half the booths were closed possibly because it was Sunday.
-There are a couple of websites suggested by Lonelyplanet and another forums where you maybe able to book ahead.
+The major bus companies might have booth set up at the airport normally, but half the booths were closed possibly because it was Sunday.
+There are a couple of websites suggested by Lonelyplanet and other forums where you maybe able to book ahead.

 While we were looking around, an elder couple saw us looking to go to El Chaltén and through a series of charades and some English communicated that we could share a taxi.
 Yep, we still don’t know Spanish.
 The cost of the taxi was ARS$3000, so we were happy to pay ARS$750 each to head for El Chaltén right away.
 After 5 plane rides, 2 days, and a final 2.5 hour drive through the rain, we arrived at Parque Nacional Los Glaciares and the town of El Chaltén.

 When we first arrived in El Chaltén around 3pm, everything was closed down.
 Most places didn’t open back up around 4pm, so we checked into our base of operations the Vertical Lodge.